bhargavchebolu/Power-BI-Projects/README.md

 ## 2. Retail Superstore Data Analysis

-This task is part of the Data Science & Business Analytics Internship at The Sparks Foundation.
+This project is part of the Data Science Internship at The Sparks Foundation.
 I did exploratory data analysis using Power BI on the Superstore dataset to bring insights into the business problems and find the weak areas in the superstore to increase the profit.
 The presentation can be viewed with the youtube link given below.

 Youtube link: https://www.youtube.com/channel/UCm9aJwgCVUbHsWHpphaRJKw